1. Home>

 Criar in the Subjunctive Past Perfect

 The Subjunctive Past Perfect is used to speak about hypothetical situations, and actions/events that occurred before other actions/events in the past.
-For example, "hubiera criado", meaning "I had raised".
+For example, "hubiera criado", meaning "I had reared".

 In Spanish, the Subjunctive Past Perfect is known as "El Pretérito Pluscuamperfecto de Subjuntivo".